-In this paper, we will decompose an economic time series by cyclical period into the three components: a long-term trend component, a medium-term business cycle component, and a short-term component.
+In this paper, we will decompose an economic time-series by cyclical period into the three components: a long-term trend component, a medium-term businesscycle component, and a short-term component.
 That is, we assume the following equation:

-an economic time series = a long-term trend component + a medium-term business cycle component + a short-term component.
+an economic time-series = a long-term trend component + a medium-term business cycle component + a short-term component.

 The medium-term component corresponds to a business cycle with a cyclical period of a few years.
-The short-term component corresponds to high frequency variations such as seasonal changes and measurement errors.
-The long-term component corresponds to low frequency movement, which does not belong to the short- and medium-term components, and includes a deterministic as well as a non-stationary stochastic trend.
+The short-term component corresponds to high-frequency variations such as seasonal changes and measurement errors.
+The long-term component corresponds to low-frequency movement, which does not belong to the short- and medium-term components, and includes a deterministic as well as a nonstationary stochastic trend.
 Because the Japanese business cycles have widely different cyclical periods, it is not straightforward to specify a critical value of the cyclical period that distinguishes between the short-, medium-, and long-term components.
-In this paper, we adopt a definition in which the short-term component has a cyclical period of less than a one or one and a half years, and the long-term component longer than five or six years.
+In this paper, we adopt a definition in which the short-term component has a cyclical period of less than one or 1.5 years, and the long-term component longer than five or six years.
 The medium-term component is composed of movements with a cyclical period between the two.